IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 ## Prefer DNS servers learnt from DHCP/Route Advertisements

-IoT Devices SHOULD prefer doing DNS to with the DHCP provided DNS servers.
+IoT Devices SHOULD prefer doing DNS with the DHCP provided DNS servers.

 The ADD WG has written {{?I-D.ietf-add-dnr}} and {{?I-D.ietf-add-ddr}} to provide information to end devices on how to find locally provisioned secure/private DNS servers.